 The Jails Division operates two jail facilities, the Charles B. Webster Detention Center and the Richmond County Jail.
 The Jails Division staff serves the courts, other law enforcement agencies, inmates, the families of inmates and crime victims.
 The mission of the Jails Division staff is to provide for the safe, secure and constitutional confinement of individuals committed to the custody of these facilities, either to await trial or upon sentencing of the court, and to attempt to ensure that all inmates are treated impartially and in accordance with the established laws of the United States and the State of Georgia.

 The Professional Standards and Training Divisions is tasked with many functions.
-OPST is responsible for all training, oversight of the Field Training Program, collaboration with the Detention Center for its Jail Training Program, Georgia State Certification, CALEA accreditation, evidence, property and the Quartermaster functions.
+OPST is responsible for all training, oversight of the Field Training Program, collaboration with the Detention Center for its Jail Training Program, Georgia State Certification, & CALEA accreditation.
 It is the driving force behind the office's certification and accreditation efforts.

 The Management Services Division is a support unit that provides an array of services to residents of Richmond County and employees of the Richmond County Sheriff’s Office.
-Services include administrative, human resources, budget and finance, special duty assignments, serving of civil warrants and records management.
+Services include administrative, human resources, budget and finance, special duty assignments, evidence, property, Quartermaster services, and records management.

 The Internal Affairs Division serves as an instrument of internal accountability by receiving, processing, and investigating complaints concerning employee conduct.
 These complaints include alleged violations of Office Policy and/or Criminal Law and may originate from outside sources or from within the Agency.
 This division also manages Public Information for the Sheriff's Office.